Divi Bars supposedly lets you create slide-in promo bars, notification bars, opt-in bars, and more by using the power of the Divi Builder.

 In this Divi Bars review, I will share my experiences with you and show you exactly what you get and if it will be worth it.

 I will show you both the pros and the cons (as it has both) so you can easily find out if it has what you are looking for or if you should find another solution instead.

 Disclosure: Some of the links on this website are affiliate links.
 This means at no cost to you, I may receive an affiliate commission if you purchase something through one of these links.

-Divi Bars in a Glimpse
+Divi Bars at a Glance

 The Divi Bars plugin is probably one of the most flexible solutions for notification bars, promo bars, etc. if you are using the Divi Theme or Extra Theme.

 It has a lot of great features and some great templates that make it easy to create some great designs.
 But compared to more simple solutions, it has a bit of a learning curve so you just need to be prepared to spend a bit of time getting to know how to use it.

 It has great support but it can be quite slow and can take some patience if you have bigger problems they need to help you with.